d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **--compsig=COMPONENTSIG**

 Component signature file path needed by iLO to authenticate the component file.
-If not provided will try to find the signature file from component file path.
+If not provided, the command will try to find the signature file from component file path.

 - **--forceupload**